 insforge-cli

-Use this skill whenever the user needs backend infrastructure management — creating database tables, running SQL, deploying serverless functions, managing storage buckets, deploying frontend apps, adding secrets, setting up cron jobs, or checking logs — especially if the project uses InsForge.
-Trigger on any of these contexts: creating or altering database tables/schemas, writing RLS policies via SQL, deploying or invoking edge functions, creating storage buckets, deploying frontends to hosting, managing secrets/env vars, setting up scheduled tasks/cron, viewing backend logs, or exporting/importing database backups.
-If the user asks for these operations generically (e.g., "create a users table", "deploy my app", "set up a cron job") and you're unsure whether they use InsForge, consult this skill and ask.
+Use this skill whenever the user needs backend infrastructure management — creating database tables, running SQL, managing database migration files, deploying serverless functions, managing storage buckets, deploying frontend apps, adding secrets, setting up cron jobs, checking logs, or running backend diagnostics — especially if the project uses InsForge.
+Trigger on any of these contexts: creating or altering database tables/schemas, fetching or applying database migrations, writing RLS policies via SQL, deploying or invoking edge functions, creating storage buckets, deploying frontends to hosting, managing secrets/env vars, setting up scheduled tasks/cron, viewing backend logs, diagnosing backend health or performance issues, or exporting/importing database backups.
+If the user asks for these operations generically (e.g., "create a users table", "apply a migration", "deploy my app", "set up a cron job", "check backend health") and you're unsure whether they use InsForge, consult this skill and ask.
 For writing frontend application code with the InsForge SDK (@insforge/sdk), use the insforge skill instead.

 Safety Notice